 - Assessment must maintain academic standards.

 Assessment Task Task Type Weighting Learning Outcome(s) Quiz Formative 0% 1 Incident review using the safety

 Summative 10% 1 - 3 Incident review report summative Summative 30% 1 - 5 Analyse a clinical scenario against

 Assessment Related RequirementsThe incident review will require participation in an online workshop with other students in order to work in teams to problem solve and apply critical thinking to the process of an incident review.

-Assessment 1 will be an incident review workshop (10%).
+This assessment will be an incident review workshop.
 This will require students to work in teams to analyse a clinical scenario utilising the safety and quality matrix.